graphopedia-xyz/graphopedia/box-plot/index.md

 ## Alternatives
 Charts that show distributions are all potential alternatives to a box plot.
-With few data series, using a histogram ofr a density plot may be possible, otherwise, to compare multiple data sets, the violin plot or the beeswarm plot are better.
+With few data series, using a histogram of a density plot may be possible, otherwise, to compare multiple data sets, the violin plot or the beeswarm plot are better.

-1. [*Histogram*](/histogram) shows a estimate of the probability distribution of a continuous variable using discrete values.
+1. [*Histogram*](/histogram) shows an estimate of the probability distribution of a continuous variable using discrete values.

-2. [*Violin plot*](/violion-plot) displays the density for all data points, not just the middle half.
+2. [*Violin plot*](/violin-plot) displays the density for all data points, not just the middle half.

 3. [*Scatter plot*](/scatter-plot) shows distribution by plotting every data point on the X, Y coordinates.
-The overall shape as well as individual data points are best seen on a scatter plot unlike the box plot that does not show how individual data points are distributed.
+The overall shape, as well as individual data points, are best seen on a scatter plot, unlike the box plot that does not show how individual data points are distributed.

 4. [*Beeswarm Plot*](/scatter-plot/#beeswarm-plot) is a one-dimensional scatter plot with closely-packed points that do not overlap[^tud].